 These are just some of the ways in which surgery can go wrong, and if you believe that your surgeon made an error that has seriously harmed you, you should strongly consider retaining the services of a knowledgeable Prince George’s County surgical errors lawyer who can fight for the compensation you need in a medical malpractice claim.

 Proving Your Medical Malpractice Claim

 There are several steps to proving a medical malpractice claim.
 To start, our firm will have to prove that you were, in fact, the surgeon’s patient and that the patient owed you a duty of care.
 We will then have to prove that the surgeon diverted from the standard of care by acting in such a way that a reasonable physician would not, thereby injuring you and causing you to sustain significant damages as a result.

 Ensure that you bring your medical malpractice claim within five years of the date of your injury, or within 3 years of the date of discovering your injury (whichever comes first).
 Waiting past these deadlines will most likely result in you permanently losing your right to sue.
 Our legal team is prepared to fight for you today.

 Contact a Prince George’s County Surgical Errors Lawyer

 Surgical errors can drastically affect an individual for years to come, and sometimes permanently.
 If you’ve been hurt by a negligent surgeon, you can depend on us to fight for the compensation you need.
-Contact McCarthy, Winkelman & Mester, LLP today to schedule your initial consultation with our competent legal team.
+Contact McCarthy, Winkelman, Mester & Offutt, L.L.P. today to schedule your initial consultation with our competent legal team.